Ready Guide to Statistical Methods-pdf.pdf Ready Guide to Statistical Methods-pdf.pdf

 Logistic

-Qualitative (Polytomous)
+Qualitative (polytomous)

 Qualitative or quantitative or mixture

-Logistic—any two categories at a time
+Logistic – any two categories at a time

-Sec.
-17.3.2
+Section 17.3.2

 Discriminant

-Sec.
-19.2.3
+Section 19.2.3

-Survival
+Survival probability

 Life table